yonoteam/CPSVerification/README.md

 # CPSVerification
 A repository for Isabelle modules to implement verification of Cyber-Physical Systems

-As of 2019, there are four different formalizations of similar results.
-They depend on the codification of systems of Ordinary Differential Equations and on the implementation of the semantics.
-These are:
+As of mid 2019, there are various different formalizations of similar results.
+The differences depend on the codification of systems of Ordinary Differential Equations and on the implementation of the semantics.
+Generally, the implementations are:
-* Relational semantics with list representation.
+* Relational semantics with list representation (in folder HybridVerifLists).
-* Relational semantics with vector codification.
+* Relational semantics with vector codification (in folder HybridVerifVecs/rels).
-* Nondeterministic functions semantics with vector representation.
+* Nondeterministic functions semantics with vector representation (in folder HybridVerifVecs/nd_funs).
-* Semantics using generalized functions with a vector codification.
+* Semantics using generalized functions with a vector codification (in folder HybridVerifLinear).
+This one is extended to work with linear systems of ODEs.

-To run all these versions smoothly you need to have [Isabelle2018 (August 2018)](https://isabelle.in.tum.de/) installed in your computer.
+Only the latest in HybridVerifLinear runs smoothly with [Isabelle2019 (August 2019)](https://isabelle.in.tum.de/).
 Moreover, they all depend on the [AFP](https://www.isa-afp.org/) entry on [Ordinary Differential Equations](https://www.isa-afp.org/entries/Ordinary_Differential_Equations.html).
 The theory stack behind this entry is enormous as it uses many theorems from [Analysis](http://isabelle.in.tum.de/dist/library/HOL/HOL-Analysis/index.html).
 As a consequence, the verification of this stack takes about 40 minutes which is the reason why we recommend pre-loading them, i.e. building a heap for those files.
 In order to do that in a Unix system just:
 1. Open Terminal.
 2. Add the Isabelle bin directory to your path, e.g., $ export PATH=$PATH:/Apps/.../Isabelle2017/bin (replace the ... with the actual path to the Isabelle installation directory).
 3. Then execute: $ isabelle build -b Ordinary_Differential_Equations